FAeN399/PromptCastle/setup.md

 Document
-Great — I’ll generate a complete project starter kit for a new version of Prompt Castle.
+Great — I'll generate a complete project starter kit for a new version of Prompt Castle.
 This will include a Dockerfile with precise environment setup, a version control and traceability guide, a completeness audit checklist, a developer Makefile, a testing strategy with AI prompt validation, and a CI/CD pipeline YAML file.

-I’ll gather everything needed to deliver this as a robust foundation for reproducible, testable, and maintainable prompt-based projects.
-I’ll let you know once the full scaffold is ready.
+I'll gather everything needed to deliver this as a robust foundation for reproducible, testable, and maintainable prompt-based projects.
+I'll let you know once the full scaffold is ready.

 # Prompt Castle 3.0 – Development & DevOps Scaffold

-## Dockerfile
+## Dockerfile ✅ (COMPLETED)

 ::: code Dockerfile